YoussefMouaddib/Superscalar-LEGv8/README.md

 - **Instruction Fetch**: Instructions are fetched in parallel for each thread, keeping the pipeline full and ensuring maximum throughput.
 - **Dependency Resolution**: The CPU analyzes instructions in each thread to determine **independent instructions** that can be executed in parallel.
 This avoids unnecessary stalling and ensures high utilization of resources.
 - **Branch Prediction**: A branch prediction mechanism is included to minimize pipeline stalls from control hazards.

-### 6. **Tiny Tapeout Goal**
-- The design will be fabricated using the **Tiny Tapeout** platform, allowing for the design to be produced as an **integrated circuit**.
-- The design will be verified via **FPGA simulation** before submission for tapeout, ensuring functionality and performance are optimized before fabrication.

 ## Fetch and Execute Process